 Not all Canadian trading platforms offer access to Chinese IPOs.
 Some platforms don’t offer access to international investments at all or only provide access to a limited range of investment opportunities.

-In this guide, we’ll walk through what you need to know about buying Ant Group stocks from Canada.
+In this guide, we’ll walk through what you need to know about buying Ant Group stock from Canada.

 Note: all dollar amounts on this page are in US dollars unless otherwise stated.